VBitsHub/Bitpixel-CoinOPS-Next-2/README.md

 # Bitpixel CoinOPS Next 2 Support by VariableBits

-You can buy the bitpixel at https://www.atgames.us/ or the pixelcade at http://pixelcade.org
+You can buy the bitpixel at https://www.atgames.us/ or the pixelcade at http://pixelcade.org If you have any problems lmk and post the log file to the issues.
+TIA.

 How to use:
 Open the settings.conf